zappar-xr/zapbox-xr-sdk/README.md

 ## What's new

-- Improved support for recording experiences.
+- Improved support for recording experiences, including a "spectator" view from another iPhone.
-- Improving controller pairing flow, and automatic disconnection when the app is in the background.
+- Improving controller pairing flow.
+- Better app lifecycle management, including disconnecting from controllers when the app is in the background.

 ## Video capture support